jaredhowland/rhythm/README.md

 Margins
 -------
 Because Rhythm includes v2.0 of Eric Meyer's [reset stylesheet][12], all margins are defaulted to `0`.
-Use the `margin`, `margin-top`, and `margin-bottom` mixins to adjust the margins.
+Use the `margin`, `margin-top`, `margin-right`, `margin-bottom`, and `margin-left` mixins to adjust the margins.
 The mixins require you to define the scale value by which you would like the margin to be increased.

 ###margin()
 The `margin()` mixin behaves just like the CSS `margin`.
 You can pass one, two, three, or four scale values: